SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-8/README.md

 * to have a unique memory space for each process
 * to allow and unallow memory space in a dynamic way

 In a paged system, each process may execute in its own 4gb area of memory, without any chance of effecting any other process's memory, or the kernel's.
-It simplified multitasking.
+It simplifies multitasking.

 ![Processes memories](./processes.png)